Glossary

 Here the capacity of the Bilan Carbone® to be used to meetother frameworks.
 The notion of “compatibility with” does not guarantee reciprocity.

-Mechanism to fully or partially compensate an organisation's GHG emissions, which can be triggered directly by a process located outside the organisation's operational boundary, or indirectly by the purchase of GHG reductions in the form of carbon credits, made by a third party (adapted from the standard NF-ISO 14069:2013).
+Mechanism to fully or partially offset an organisation's GHG emissions, which can be triggered directly by a process located outside the organisation's operational boundary, or indirectly by the purchase of GHG reductions in the form of carbon credits, made by a third party (adapted from the standard NF-ISO 14069:2013).

 Carry out an inspection of the state of an assessment with regard to the requirements of a standard.